 Wireless technology is constantly improving, providing more options for cord-free listening.
 You can now enjoy your favorite TV show or movie without the restrictions of a cable.

 Latency is the time that elapses between you pushing a button and hearing a result.
-Wireless technology can create latency in your experience, especially when using Bluetooth to connect to the TV.
+Wireless technology can create latency in your TV watching experience, especially when using Bluetooth to connect to the TV.

 An older home theater receiver with built-in Bluetooth will suffer more latency than newer equipment.
 Typical delay times average 250ms for older systems and less than 50ms for newer Bluetooth-enabled devices.